raymondkeogh/gameoflife/README.md

     - As a site owner I want to present a clean and engaging experience to the user.

-2. The Menu - This will be located top right of the screen offering the user choices between 'How to Play' and 'About the game'.
-There will also be a third option which will lead the user back to the main game/home screen.
+2. The Menu - This will be located top right of the screen offering the user choices between 'Play' and 'About the game'.

-   - As an external user I want instructions on how to game works.
    - As a site owner I would like the user to interact easily with the site.

 3. The Footer - This will offer the user links to share the page to their social media outlet of choice.
 It will also allow the user to contact the developer in case of bugs but preferably in adulation.